 Visiting the History Room

-The History Room is staffed by volunteers and reference staff, when available, and is open a limited number of hours.
+The History Room is staffed by volunteers and reference staff.
 Please contact the library before visiting, to ensure materials will be accessible when you arrive!
 You will be asked to complete a researcher request form when you arrive.

 For hours and information: